The veggie burger that bleeds when you cut it

 The company produces about 500,000 pounds of burgers a month at its Oakland factory and plans to ramp up production for supermarkets by 2020.
 It's also working on fish products.

-Mr Brown's team of biochemists has found a way to mass-produce heme - a plant-based protein that resembles blood.
+Mr Brown's team of biochemists has found a way to mass-produce heme - a plant-based iron-containing molecule that resembles blood.
 It's literally the "secret sauce" that gives the burger its competitive advantage.

 The team has adapted existing technologies, such as gas chromatography-mass spectrometry and texture probes, to analyse the smell, taste and texture of meat.
 It then replicates it in the lab using plant-based proteins.